openMF/community-app/README.md

    ```npm``` installed - goto http://nodejs.org/download/ to download installer for your OS.
    ```ruby``` installed - goto https://www.ruby-lang.org/en/documentation/installation/ to download latest version of ruby.

-<br/> Note: On Ubuntu Linux you can use 'sudo apt-get install npm nodejs-legacy' (nodejs-legacy is required to avoid the ""/usr/bin/env: node: No such file or directory" problem).
+<br/> Note: On Ubuntu Linux you can use 'sudo apt-get install npm nodejs-legacy' (nodejs-legacy is required to avoid the "/usr/bin/env: node: No such file or directory" problem).
 <br/> Tip: If you are using Ubuntu/Linux, then doing ```npm config set prefix ~``` prevents you from having to run npm as root.

 1. Clone this repository to your local filesystem (default branch is 'develop')

-1. To download the dependencies, and be able to build, first install bower & grunt
+1. ####To download the dependencies, and be able to build,
+   - first install bower & grunt
    ```
     npm install -g bower
     npm install -g grunt-cli
    ```

-1. Next pull the runtime and build time dependencies by running bower, npm and gem bundler install commands on the   project root folder
+   -  Next pull the runtime and build time dependencies by running bower, npm and gem bundler install commands on the   project root folder

    ```
     bower install